Tips on selecting and purchasing a classic. - at Old Classic Car Forum

 Very original Jowett Bradford

-Likewise 'tasteful' tigerskin seat covers and furry dice can swiftly be removed and placed in the nearest bin, the former may actually have done you a favour by protecting the original seat material!!
-However it is always a good idea to buy an as original a car as possible, bearing in mind that one day you may have to try and sell the car on - plus insurance can go through the roof for modified cars so tread carefully.
-So that Morris Marina fitted with an MGB engine, bored out to 2.0, with a supercharger strapped to it, may be a hoot to think about driving (well....), but wait until you try and get a quote for insurance.
-Plus most buyers go for originality anyway, so when it comes to selling it on, you might find yourself lumbered with an old crock that no sod wants to buy off you.
-At one time there was a craze for re-engining your Stag with the Rover 3.5 V8 engine, which in many ways is probably a better bet than the original 3.0 Triumph unit.
+'Tasteful' fake tiger skin seat covers and furry dice can swiftly be removed and placed in the nearest bin, the former may actually have done you a favour by protecting the original seat material.
+However it is always a good idea to buy a car that is as original as possible, bearing in mind that one day you may have to try and sell the car on - plus insurance can go through the roof for modified cars so tread carefully.
+That Morris Marina fitted with an MGB engine, bored out to 2.0, with a supercharger strapped to it, may be a hoot to think about driving (well....), but wait until you try and get a quote for insurance, especially if you're of reasonably tender years.
+Plus most buyers go for originality anyway, so when it comes to selling it on, you might find yourself lumbered with an old crock that no-one wants to buy off you.
+At one time there was a craze for re-engining Stags with the Rover 3.5 V8 engine, which in many ways is probably a better bet than the original 3.0 Triumph unit.
 However once again originality rules, and many converted cars are worth just half the sale price of an original car.
-Some owners are now converting their cars back to the original engine just to make the car more saleable, so be warned.
+Some owners have converted their cars back to the original engine just to make the car more desirable, so be warned.
 There are instances of modified cars being 'acceptable' within purist circles, but by and large the best advice is stick with original, unless you fancy an all out Custom car, which is a different kettle of fish altogether.

-By now you will be no doubt smitten with the magnificent motorcar parked in front of you, your glazed over eyes reflecting in its unmarked lustrous chromework.
+By now you will be no doubt smitten with the magnificent motor-car parked in front of you, your glazed-over eyes reflecting in its unmarked and gleaming chromework.
 However we're not quite done yet.
-Don't forget the boring paperwork either, as you really need to try and establish that the classic you are looking at actually belongs to the person alledging to own it.
-The logbook is a good place to start, and while you're at it, establish that the chassis and engine numbers match with those found on the car.
-I once bought a Saab turbo thinking it was a pukka car, which for the most part it was, until such time as the friendly MOT inspector tried to find the chassis plate, which had unbeknown to me been carefully removed from the boot floor.
+Don't forget the paperwork, as you really need to try and establish that the classic you are looking at actually belongs to the person alledging to own it.
+The logbook is a good place to start, but is no guarantee of ownership, and while you're at it, establish that the chassis and engine numbers match with those found on the car, and are correct for the model of car you're looking at.
+I once bought a Saab turbo thinking it was a genuine car, which for the most part it was, until such time as the friendly MOT inspector tried to find the chassis plate, which had unbeknown to me been carefully removed from the boot floor.
 You have been warned.
 History is good, and the more MOTs and old garage receipts that the car comes with the better.
-Even if your Austin Allegro 3 ('supervroom' the advertising at the time said) will never grace the glitzy catwalks of a Louis Vuitton concours event, its nice to have the provenance that proves the interesting life that your old motor has probably led.
+Even if your Austin Allegro 3 ('supervroom') will never grace the glitzy catwalks of a Louis Vuitton concours event, it's nice to have the provenance to go with your vehicle.

 go back to top..